 Energy cost savings were calculated by applying the TDV energy cost factors to the energy savings estimates using the methodology described in Section 4.2.
-TDV is a normalized metric to calculate energy cost savings that accounts for the variable cost of electricity and natural gas for each hour of the year, along with how costs are expected to change over the period of analysis (30 years for all residential including DHW measures and high-rise residential envelope measures and 15 years for all other high-rise residential measures).
-In this case, the period of analysis used is 15 years for HVAC and 30 years for DHW.
-The TDV cost impacts are presented in nominal dollars and in 2023 present value dollars and represent the energy cost savings realized over 15/30 years depending on the measure.
+TDV is a normalized metric to calculate energy cost savings that accounts for the variable cost of electricity and natural gas for each hour of the year, along with how costs are expected to change over the period of analysis.
+In this case, the period of analysis used is 30 years.
+In each case, the finalized 2022 Residential TDV (2022 TDV CH4\Leak\20yr\15RA) values are used to develop the cost-effectiveness and energy cost savings analysis.
+The TDV cost impacts are presented in nominal dollars and in 2023 present value dollars and represent the energy cost savings realized over 30 years.